If You Invested $100 In This Stock 5 Years Ago, You Would Have $200 Today - Benzinga

-Centene CNC has outperformed the market over the past 5 years by 6.23% on an annualized basis producing an average annual return of 16.19%.
-Currently, Centene has a market capitalization of $49.46 billion.
+ConocoPhillips COP has outperformed the market over the past 5 years by 6.18% on an annualized basis producing an average annual return of 15.89%.
+Currently, ConocoPhillips has a market capitalization of $123.45 billion.

-Buying $100 In CNC: If an investor had bought $100 of CNC stock 5 years ago, it would be worth $211.57 today based on a price of $84.57 for CNC at the time of writing.
+Buying $100 In COP: If an investor had bought $100 of COP stock 5 years ago, it would be worth $217.11 today based on a price of $95.44 for COP at the time of writing.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.